9 Signs You’re in the Wrong Career—and How to Find Work You Love

 You start calling in sick more than a little bit

-Everyone needs mental health days and holidays, but if you’re calling in sick when really, you’re just sick of showing up at your job, that’s a red flag.
+Everyone needs mental health days, wellness weeks and holidays, but if you’re calling in sick when really, you’re just sick of showing up at your job, that’s a red flag.
 “If you find yourself wanting to be anywhere but at work, you may need a vacation, sabbatical, or career change,” says Evan Pellett a recruiter, hiring expert, and author of Cracking the Code to a Successful Interview.
 But being unhappy at work can also kind of make you sick—it can make you less productive, less healthy, and miserable in general, according to a recent Inc. magazine article.
-Here’s how to find your dream career from people who have done it.

 You’re simply ignoring some areas of your job